-Giving to charity is great habit and is no doubt good for the soul.
+Giving to charity is proper stewardship and is no doubt good for the soul.
 However, did you know that charitable donations also offer huge tax advantages?

 Better yet, the advantages of charitable giving can be maximized through charitable trust planning.

 Charitable donations can reduce your income taxes because the IRS allows a tax deduction for contributions to valid charities.
 Among the various reasons for this special tax break is a strong public policy in favor of helping non-profit organizations who are working to help the less fortunate or support a worthy cause.

 Charitable donations offer tax benefits NOT ONLY because they are income tax deductible but also because they reduce the size of the donor’s estate, which is an added benefit for federal estate tax planning.